wiltonlazary/arangodb/README.md

 To get started, try one of our 10 Minutes [Tutorials](https://www.arangodb.com/tutorials) in your favourite programming language or try one of our [ArangoDB Cookbook recipes](https://docs.arangodb.com/cookbook).

+For the impatient: [download](https://www.arangodb.com/download) and install ArangoDB.
+Start the server `arangod` and point your browser to `http://127.0.0.1:8529/`.

 Key Features in ArangoDB
 ------------------------
 **Multi-Model**